coverclock/com-diag-hazer/README.md

 * bucketbrigade - read from a serial port and forward to another serial port.
 * checksum - takes arguments that are NMEA or UBX packets and adds end matter.
 * compasstool - converts a bearing in decimal degrees to an 8, 16, or 32 compass point.
+* csv2dgm - forwards subset of gpstool CSV fields from stdin to a UDP port.
 * geodesic - computes the WGS84 geodesic distance in meters between two coordinates.
 * haversine - computes the great circle distance in meters between two coordinates.
 * hazer - consumes data from a serial port and reports on stdout.